Skip to main content

 • This seminar takes place every two weeks over the course of the Fall and Winter semesters.

-Description: Students enrolled in the thesis option are required to demonstrate their ability to carry out independent research which reflects a scientific approach.
-The thesis proposal, SOCI 690 (prepared within the confines of the thesis tutorial) will serve as the basis for the elaboration of the actual thesis, SOCI 691.
-This will take the form of a written thesis (21 credits) of at least article length.
-The student will then orally defend the thesis before an examining committee.
+Students enrolled in the thesis - primary research option are required to demonstrate their ability to carry out independent research.
+This takes the form of a written thesis of at least article length.
+Students orally defend the thesis before an examining committee.

-Description: The essay is written under the supervision of one faculty member and is evaluated by two faculty members, including the supervisor.
+The thesis - bibliographic research is written under the supervision of one faculty member and is evaluated by two faculty members, including the supervisor.
 It can either be a literature review of a substantive nature, or a report on empirical research.
 Students are expected to submit work of publishable or near publishable quality.
-The appropriate length of the essay is approximately 40 pages.
+The appropriate length of the thesis is approximately 40 pages.

 Sociology MA Selected Topics